|

 Noah 600 + 599 = 1647 th yr

-NB: What can immediately be seen is that the counting of
+NB: What can immediately be seen is that the counting

-all 'calendar years spanned' approach is invalid!
+of 'calendar years spanned' approach is invalid!
 It

-C) Another critical issue to identify is :- That the English terms
+C) Another critical issue to identify is :- That the English

-D) What we see in the information presented for the Adam to Flood
+D) As previously mentioned, what we see in the information

-period is that the age when they became a father plus the
+when they became a father plus the subsequent number of

-subsequent number of years always equals their age at death.
+years always equals their age at death.

-based on the passing of birthday markers.
+counted based on the passing of birthday markers.

 NB: Otherwise any mixing of birthday approach and the